JujuAdams/Scribble/9.0/typist-starting-and-stopping.md

 **Typist Method:** `.get_state()`

-**Returns:** Real value from 0 to 2 (inclusive) that represents what proportion of text on the current page is visible
+**Returns:** Number, value from 0 to 2 (inclusive) that represents what proportion of text on the current page is visible

 |Name|Datatype|Purpose|
 |----|--------|-------|